kholia/OSX-KVM/README.md

     Note: You may need to run `sudo ip link delete tap0` command before `virt-manager` is able to start the `macOS` VM.

+### Setting Expectations Right

+Nice job on setting up a `Virtual Hackintosh` system!
+Such a system can be used for a variety of purposes (e.g. software builds, testing, reversing work), and it may be all you need, along with some tweaks documented in this repository.

+However, such a system lacks graphical acceleration, a reliable sound sub-system, USB (3) functionality and other similar things.
+To enable these things, take a look at our [notes](notes.md).
+We would like to resume our testing and documentation work around this area.
+Please [reach out to us](mailto:dhiru.kholia@gmail.com?subject=[GitHub]%20OSX-KVM%20Funding%20Support) if you are able to fund this area of work.

+It is possible to have 'beyond-native-apple-hw' performance but it does require work, patience, and a bit of luck (perhaps?).

 ### Post-Installation